SpyzzVVarun/data-viz-final-project/report.md

 ## Pollutant Distribution for the Top 6 Polluted States/UTs

+A boxplot with faceting is ideal for visualizing pollutant distributions across the top polluted states/UTs because it allows for easy comparison between regions, handles outliers well, represents skewed data effectively, and facilitates pattern recognition in a compact and informative manner.

 <img src = "plots/top_6_poll.png" height = 500 width = 600>

 # Spatio-Temporal Trends